 Studies done in the United States have found that all types of men experience orgasm more frequently than women during sexual activity (Garcia 2014; Herbenick 2010; Frederick 2017).
 But we don’t know the specifics about how orgasm frequency breaks down in terms of gender differences and sexual orientation.

 It’s crucial to note this disparity because understanding all of the factors that affect the frequency of orgasms can help provide direction for future medical research about the sexual health and wellness of LGBTQ+ populations.
-My goal in writing this article is to highlight some of the differences in orgasm for those engaging in non-heterosexual sex and those involved in “traditional” heterosexual sex practices.
+My goal in writing this article is to highlight some of the differences in orgasm for those engaging in non-heterosexual sex and those involved in “traditional” heterosexual sex practices and share some tips on how to get better orgasms.

 Orgasm Differences by Gender and Sexual Orientation